arezoosedghi/OGRU/README.md

 ## Training and Evaluation

 For training and generating background and foreground scenes for each synthetic video of the BMC2012 dataset, run the OGRU.ipynb file and simply change the video file's name.

+## For any further inquiries, you can reach out to:

+Name: Arezoo Sedghi
+Affiliation: Faculty of Electrical and Computer Engineering, Graduate University of Advanced Technology
+Email: arezoosedghi91@gmail.com

+Feel free to contact us if you have any questions or need more information.